HReborn/Mock-learning-code/README.md

 **2. Choose from one of the three options**

    `displayNumber` is an optional varargs that represents how many options the user wants to be shown.
-Default is set as 2.
+Default is set as two.
 If more than one option is presented, only the first will be used.

    - Show the best options of what and where to sell from the current island